 Hal is an engineer determined to use science to tackle the illegal trade in endangered species products.
-With support from Schmidt Science Fellows, he spent a year in a cancer research lab of Dr Eli Vlaisavljevich at Virginia Tech.
-Here, Hal focussed on ultra-sound based technology to advance techniques to effectively extract DNA from timber samples.
+With support from Schmidt Science Fellows, he spent a year in the cancer research lab of Dr Eli Vlaisavljevich at Virginia Tech.
+Hal focussed on ultra-sound based technology to advance techniques to effectively extract DNA from timber samples.

 When combined with his previous work, where he developed a battery-powered, hand-held, DNA ‘barcode scanner’ for use by wildlife protection and customs officers in the field to rapidly and accurately identify animal and timber products, Hal’s work has the potential to revolutionize the battle against illicit trade in endangered species on a genuinely planetary scale.